Rediscovering truth: African storytellers tap into rich tradition

 With nods to giants of African culture such as Thomas Sankara and Fela Kuti, those narrated in Nairobi addressed issues common to African societies, ranging from war and materialism to humility and respect for children, often with a contemporary twist.

-For Alim Bamara, a rapper from Sierra Leone who grew up in London, storytelling has never been more relevant or topical.
+For Alim Kamara, a rapper from Sierra Leone who grew up in London, storytelling has never been more relevant or topical.

 “There’s a story about truth, and how truth knocked on people’s doors, and was always rejected and turned away,” he told Reuters.